Get

 Give Positive Reinforcement

 You have to reward your dog for a job well done.
-It is important to give positive reinforcement every time your dog is on the mark so they will continue.
+It is important to give positive reinforcement immediately after the desired behavior so they will continue.
 You can give positive reinforcement in the form of praise or treats!
 If you are using treats for a training tactic, decide exactly how frequently you’re going to treat them.
 At first, you might do it a lot.
-Eventually, you should taper off so they don’t become dependent or expect a reward every time.
+Eventually, you should taper to intermittent rewards so they don’t rely solely on food or expect a reward every time.
 Don’t undermine the power of giving your dog verbal praise and affection as a means of positive reinforcement.

 corgi dogs and handlers at the dog show